- When Your Dog Has Seizures

 One of the benefits of Levetiracetam is that it can also be used with another anticonvulsant medicine.
 As a result, the dosage of the other medication can be lowered pretty decently.
 Considering that these other medications can come with highly adverse side effects.

 Traditional Medications Versus Levetiracetam

 For many, Levetiracetam represents a breath of fresh air because it doesn't contain harmful ingredients that can often be found in other options.
 These can include potassium bromide and phenobarbital, which can cause problems for many dogs who take the medication.

 Furthermore, these ingredients aren't always going to be able to keep the seizures at bay by themselves.
 This can be a huge issue because not only is your dog dealing with especially troubling side effects, but they also aren't getting much in the way of benefits.
-Because of these issues, Levetiracetam for dogs is prescribed to help to provide more benefits with fewer negative effects.
+Because of these issues, Levetiracetam for dogs is prescribed in veterinary medicine to help to provide more benefits with fewer negative effects.